From papyrus

 Essentially, project tools will move beyond just a place where teams log and maintain project data themselves.
 Instead, autonomous project tools will empower teams to make strategic decisions and build incredible things, without being bogged down manually managing projects.

 From Gantt and Kanban to AI and autonomous collaboration, at Height, we continually draw inspiration from the rich history of project management, and the evolution of collaborative work that’s inspired numerous software tools.
-We’re building a fully autonomous project collaboration tool for builders, that will handle the legwork of managing projects invisibly and automatically.
+We’ve built the first fully autonomous project collaboration tool for builders, that will handle the legwork of managing projects invisibly and automatically.
 This new tool builds on years of essential history while propelling us into a new future, where you’ll never again have to manage a project yourself.

 From Gantt and Kanban to AI and autonomous collaboration, at Height, we continually draw inspiration from the rich history of project management, and the evolution of collaborative work that’s inspired numerous software tools.
-We’re building a fully autonomous project collaboration tool for builders, that will handle the legwork of managing projects invisibly and automatically.
+We’ve built the first fully autonomous project collaboration tool for builders, that will handle the legwork of managing projects invisibly and automatically.
 This new tool builds on years of essential history while propelling us into a new future, where you’ll never again have to manage a project yourself.